EXPERIENCE SOMETHING LOVERLY.

 His production company, Enda Markey Presents, has offices in London and Sydney.
 His work includes: Side By Side By Sondheim (Australian Tour) including a gala concert at Sydney’s Theatre Royal starring Ruthie Henshall; Blood Brothers (Sydney and Melbourne) starring Helen Dallimore, Bobby Fox, Blake Bowden (Sydney), Josh Piterman (Melbourne) and Michael Cormick; Defying Gravity: The Songs of Stephen Schwartz (Theatre Royal, Sydney) starring Sutton Foster, Aaron Tveit, David Harris, Helen Dallimore, Joanna Ampil and Betty Buckley; Stephen Schwartz in conversation with Leigh Sales (Theatre Royal Sydney), Boublil & Schonberg In Conversation with Mark Humphries (Melbourne) and Julia Zemiro (Sydney).
 Geraldine Turner in Turner’s Turn (Australian Tour) and the Australian tour of Bobby Fox: The Irish Boy.
 In 2019, Enda presented Ruthie Henshall in her first ever Australian tour.

-Becoming Eliza premiered at the Sydney Opera House in 2022 and is currently touring Australia.
+Becoming Eliza premiered at the Sydney Opera House in 2022 and toured extensively in Australia.

 Future projects include further international dates for Boublil & Schonberg’s Do You Hear The People Sing? and Defying Gravity.